esc/pykarotz/README.rst

     >>> krtz.demo_led()
     >>> krtz.stop()

-In case you have placed the file somwhere else, for example ``C:\pykarotz.txt``, you can initialise the ``Karotz`` class using:
+In case you have placed the file somewhere else, for example ``C:\pykarotz.txt``, you can initialise the ``Karotz`` class using:

     >>> import karotz as kz